-Building alerts on BBC iPlayer A/V consumption
+Building alerts on BBC iPlayer audio and video consumption

 The Analytics team based within the Online Technology Group are working on solutions to bring insights into BBC iPlayer Audio and Video (A/V) distribution and consumption.
 This helps to drive decisions and react quickly to service level problems as they occur.
 Software Engineer Daniel Harper shares insights into one of those solutions, based around making BBC iPlayer as stable as possible.